Aach, Rhineland-Palatinate: History

 The settlement of Aach dates to the Bronze Age.
 Later there also was a settlement of the Roman Empire.
 The current municipality was first mentioned in the year 953 under its Latin name Aquacuum.
 Despite being situated so close to the city of Trier, it was not part of the Archbishopric of Trier.
 Belonging to the Benedictine monastery St. Irminen, it was reichsfrei.
 This prompted many Jews to settle in Aach after they were expelled from Trier in the 16th century.

 During the time of the Napoleonic Wars Aach was—according to the Treaty of Lunéville 1802—a part of France.
 After Napoleon's ultimate defeat in 1815 Aach became a part of the new Prussian Rhineland province.
 Prussia itself became a part of the German Empire in 1871.

 After World War II Aach became a part of the new (West) German state of Rhineland-Palatinate.

 Aach is known for its "Viez", the typical hard cider of the region.

 Law and government

-Aach has a council with sixteen seats.
-The elections in 2004 brought the CDU twelve seats, the other four went to the free voters' association FWG Aach e.
-V. In the same elections Mayor Josef Krein (CDU) was voted into office with nearly 74% of the votes.
-The last elections in 2009 brought the Christian Democrats all sixteen seats.
-Ralf Kierspel (CDU) was voted with 92,72% as mayor.
+The municipal council (Ortsgemeinderat) of Aach is made up of sixteen elected members.
+At the most recent election on June 9, 2024, the turnout was 64.6%.
+Out of 797 eligible voters, 515 cast ballots and 500 valid votes were counted.